 Participants do not need to have prior sea kayaking or camping experience; professional sea kayak expedition facilitators will provide necessary instruction and oversight for all technical aspects of the experience.

-John Regentin is the Director of the Gettysburg Leadership Experience and leader of Holding the Edge.
+John Regentin is the Vice President of Experiential Leadership.
 John is an experienced expedition leader with nearly 20 multi-week sea kayaking journeys under his belt.
 His longest trip was guiding a group across the Baltic Sea from Stockholm to Helsinki.

 Please contact John Regentin at 717.752.0495 for more information.